Information Technology Business Insurance

 Other types of business insurance for IT professionals to consider

 While tech E&O insurance covers numerous risks faced by technology experts, it does not provide complete protection.
-Exclusions vary depending on your insurance provider and specific policy, so you may want to chat with an insurance agent to make sure your policy provides sufficient coverage.
+Exclusions vary depending on your insurance company and specific policy, so you may want to chat with an insurance agent to make sure your policy provides sufficient coverage.

 General liability insurance: This liability policy covers expenses related to client bodily injuries and property damage, along with advertising injuries like slander.
 Technology businesses can bundle it with commercial property insurance for savings in a business owner’s policy (BOP), or add electronic data liability coverage to protect against lost data.

 Fidelity bonds: Because IT companies are often privy to sensitive data, an employee could jeopardize your business by engaging in unlawful access of client data, theft, or fraud.
-Fidelity bonds safeguard your business when an employee engages in certain criminal acts.
+Fidelity bonds safeguard your business when an employee engages in these criminal acts.

 Workers’ compensation insurance: This policy covers medical bills and partial lost wages from work-related injuries and illnesses.
 Most states require technology businesses with employees to purchase workers’ compensation.

-Get free quotes and buy online with Insureon
+Get free tech E&O quotes and buy online with Insureon

-Get quotes for errors and omissions insurance
+Get quotes for tech errors and omissions insurance

 Save money by comparing insurance quotes from multiple carriers.